-- Make arrangements to support pupils with medical conditions in schools, including the development and implementation of the Supporting Pupils with Medical Conditions Policy. - Ensure that a sufficient number of staff receive suitable training. - Ensure that staff are competent before they are given the responsibility to support pupils with medical conditions. - Ensure pupils with medical conditions are supported to enable the fullest participation possible in all aspects of school life. - Ensure staff who support pupils with medical conditions have access to all the necessary information and teaching support materials. - Ensure the appropriate level of insurance is in place to reflect the level of risk for staff supporting pupils with medical conditions.
+- Fulfilling its statutory duties under legislation. - Make arrangements to support pupils with medical conditions in schools, including the development and implementation of the Supporting Pupils with Medical Conditions Policy. - Ensure that a sufficient number of staff receive suitable training. - Ensure that staff are competent before they are given the responsibility to support pupils with medical conditions. - Ensure pupils with medical conditions are supported to enable the fullest participation possible in all aspects of school life. - Ensure that the focus is on the needs of each pupil and what support is required to support their individual needs. - Ensure that, following long term or frequent absence, pupils with medical conditions are reintegrated effectively. - Ensure staff who support pupils with medical conditions have access to all the necessary information and teaching support materials. - Ensuring that pupils' health is not put as unnecessary risk.
+As a result, the board holds the right to not accept a pupil into the school at times where it would be detrimental to the health of the pupil or others to do so, such as where the child has an infectious disease. - Ensure the appropriate level of insurance is in place to reflect the level of risk for staff supporting pupils with medical conditions. - Ensure that policies, plans, procedures and systems are properly and effectively implemented.

-31. It is the Principal's responsibilities to:
+31. It is the Headteacher's responsibilities to:

-- Ensure all staff are aware of the policy and understand their role in its implementation. - Ensure that all necessary staff are informed of a pupil's medical condition. - Ensure that a sufficient number of trained staff are available to effectively deliver the policy and all individual healthcare plans, including in contingency and emergency situations. - Recruit trained staff, where necessary. - Take the lead in developing individual healthcare plans. - Arrange appropriate insurance for staff supporting pupils with medical conditions. - Contact the school nursing service when a pupil has a medical condition that may require support, but has not yet been brought to the attention of the school nurse. - 32.
-It is the Parents'/carers' responsibilities to: - Provide the school with up-to-date information about their child's medical needs. - Be involved in the development and review of their child's individual healthcare plan. - Carry out any action they have agreed to as part of their child's individual healthcare plan. - 33.
-It is the pupil's Pupils' responsibilities to: - Contribute to discussions about their medical support needs. - Be sensitive to the needs of other pupils with medical conditions. - Comply with their individual healthcare plan. - 34.
-It is the Staff members' responsibilities to: - Take into account the needs of the pupils with medical conditions that they teach. - Achieve the necessary level of competency before taking on the duty to support a pupil with a medical condition.
+- Ensure all staff are aware of the policy and understand their role in its implementation. - Ensure that all necessary staff are informed of a pupil's medical condition. - Ensure that a sufficient number of trained staff are available to effectively deliver the policy and all individual healthcare plans, including in contingency and emergency situations. - Recruit trained staff, where necessary.

+- Take the lead in developing individual healthcare plans. - Arrange appropriate insurance for staff supporting pupils with medical conditions. - Contact the school nursing service when a pupil has a medical condition that may require support, but has not yet been brought to the attention of the school nurse. - Ensure that school systems and processes do not negatively discriminate against pupils with medical needs. - 32.
+It is the parents'/carers' responsibility to: - Notifying the school if their child has a medical condition. - Provide the school with up-to-date information about their child's medical needs. - Be involved in the development and review of their child's individual healthcare plan. - Carry out any action they have agreed to as part of their child's individual healthcare plan. - Ensuring that they or another nominated adult are contactable at all times.

+33. It is the pupils' responsibility to:

+- Contribute to discussions about their medical support needs. - Be sensitive to the needs of other pupils with medical conditions. - Comply with their individual healthcare plan.

+34. It is the staff members' responsibility to:

-Know what to do and respond accordingly when a pupil with a medical condition needs help.
+- Take into account the needs of the pupils with medical conditions that they teach. - Provide support to pupils with medical conditions, where requested, including the administering of medicines, but are not required to do so. - Achieve the necessary level of competency before taking on the duty to support a pupil with a medical condition. - Know what to do and respond accordingly when a pupil with a medical condition needs help.